 Congress responded to COVID-19 by passing legislation to broaden the safety net for individuals and families.
 Federal legislation was enacted in March 2020 and in December 2020.
 In March, Congress created the Pandemic Unemployment Assistance (PUA) program for individuals who typically are excluded from state unemployment compensation programs.
 Also, Congress provided a weekly supplement for individuals receiving state unemployment or PUA benefits.
 The supplement of $600 per week ended July 31, 2020.

-In December 2020, legislation was enacted to extend the PUA program through March 14, 2021 (phasing out by April 5, 2021).
+In December 2020, legislation was enacted to extend the PUA program through March 14, 2021.
 The $600 weekly supplement that expired in July was reduced to $300 per week and extended through March 14, 2021.
-While it's possible that Congress could extend or modify these benefits, it is not possible to predict the future actions of Congress.
+The American Rescue Plan enacted on March 11, 2021 extends unemployment compensation, including the $300 weekly supplement, through September 6, 2021.

 Have you heard about NJ's Shared Work Program?
 The basic concept behind the program is to help employers retain employees (e.g., the program helps employers avoid laying off employees and/or helps them to scale back up in a back-to-work effort).